News

 Premier League clubs publish 2024/25 retained lists

-The reason for this unusual, two-part window, is the FIFA Club World Cup, which will begin this coming Sunday, 15 June.
+The reason for this unusual, two-part window, is the Club World Cup - which began this weekend in America.

 To accommodate clubs wanting to sign players ahead of that tournament, the transfer window opened early, on Sunday 1 June, for an exceptional registration period.